mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:13:13 And then finally, one thing that's really nice is if you have a Chrome-based browser like Vivaldi or one of those or Brave, you can right-click on the tab and say install.

-00:13:25 Mine says install Fostadon because I was on Fostadon.
+00:13:25 Mine says install Fosstodon because I was on Fosstodon.

 00:13:28 But if you were on, you know, Mastodon social or whatever it's called, it would say install that.